meganz/MEGAcmd/UserGuide.md

 Usage: `clear`

 ### confirm
-Confirm an account using the link provided after the "signup" process.
+Confirm an account using the link provided after the "signup" process.  ([example](#signup-confirm-invite-showpcr-ipc-users-userattr-example))

 Usage: `confirm link email [password]`
 It requires the email and the password used to obtain the link.